TanishTaneja/bitcoin-analysis/README.md

 - Pandas
 - Matplotlib

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Special thanks to [Data Source Provider Name] for providing the Bitcoin and stock data.
+- Special thanks to Dr. Angela Yu for providing the Bitcoin and stock data.
 - Inspired by similar projects and tutorials in data analysis and visualization.